Skip to content

 Each color has a weight and meaning plus a psychological effect for the viewer, whether they are conscious about it or not.
 A color script is a pre-production component typically crafted by the director or cinematographer who has a deep understanding of color theory.

 A color script outlines the specific color mapping, styles, and palette applied to each scene and sequence in an animation.
-It is a technical document similar to storyboard services that provide color direction before shooting.
+It is a technical document similar to storyboarding services that provide color direction before shooting.

 The process of creating a color script is very experimental.
 The final script will include shot references, color palettes, as said before, color temperature, tone, contrast, and transition guidance.